 Athletics facilities will be cleaned no fewer than two (2) times daily.
 Sanitization after use of equipment and after group or team use will be required before the room is turned over.
 Athletics schedules will be reduced in number and restricted primarily to day trips (limited overnight hotel stays).
 Spectators at athletic events will be limited by state, University, and league requirements.
 If allowed, spectators will be limited to parents and students.

-RIT recreational facilities are closed until further notice.
-As a result, indoor recreational activities are not permitted.
-Once these recreational facilities are permitted to be opened, RIT will follow New York state guidelines.
-Outdoor activities are permitted, provided they meet the requirements of this Safety Plan.
+Indoor and outdoor recreational activities are permitted, provided they meet the requirements of this Safety Plan and applicable New York state guidelines.
 This section does not apply to intercollegiate sports unless otherwise noted in this Plan.

-Individual sports and activities are separated into low, medium, and high risk categories by the state of New York.
-Low and medium risk sports may take place outdoors, except that club sport and intramural competitive tournaments requiring travel are prohibited until further notice.
-At the current time, indoor sports and activities are not permitted, and in-person meetings must adhere to the “Meetings and Events” section of this Safety Plan.
+Individual sports and activities are separated into low-, medium-, and high-risk categories by the state of New York and may take place if they meet the requirements of this Safety Plan and applicable New York Guidelines.
+Club sport and intramural competitive tournaments requiring travel are prohibited until further notice.

 Participants must ensure that a minimum physical distance of six (6) feet is maintained for activities occurring outdoors.
 If the core activity is outdoors and a physical distance of six (6) feet cannot be maintained, face masks must be worn.

 Activities should be modified to allow for maximum physical distancing, particularly for field exercises, drills, and other practice activities.
 Equipment may not be shared unless it is cleaned and disinfected between uses.
 Physical contact (e.g., handshakes, high fives, fist bumps) is strongly discouraged.